NOAA-GSL/ExascaleWorkflowSandbox/README.md

 supported.
 It can be used, however, on Macs in a container.
 See below for instructions for building and using the Docker container.

-The recommended method for installation is to use a Python venv if Python >= 3.9 is available.
+The recommended method for installation is to use a Python venv.

 ```
 python -m venv .chiltepin